Henry CHENG Kar Shun

 As we have seen Henry’s great and deep involvement in education and the alleviation of poverty demonstrates how strongly he feels for the hardships endured by the underprivileged as the gap between rich and poor widens.
 His exemplary charitable works clearly show the commitment of Henry and his family to the betterment of both Hong Kong and the Mainland.
 By his works he has proved himself an admirable citizen of Hong Kong and Mainland China.

-It is my honour and privilege to present to you Henry Cheng Kar Shun for the award of Doctor of Social Sciences honoris causa.
+Mr Chancellor, it is my honour and privilege to present to you Henry Cheng Kar Shun for the award of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.